-This is a White Bean Chicken Chickpea Chili Recipe.
-It’s a lighter version of our favorite beef and bean chili, that doesn’t skimp on heartiness or flavor.
+This is a Chickpea Chili recipe with White Beans and Chicken.
+A lighter version of our favorite beef and bean chili, that doesn’t skimp on heartiness or flavor.
 Topped with a dollop of sour cream, chopped cherry tomatoes, and pieces of chopped bacon, you’ll find this to be a very rewarding chili recipe.

 You’re going to love this recipe and especially if you’re not a beef eater.
 Chunks of chicken, white beans and chickpeas come together for a hearty flavorful chili recipe.